Dear You,

 Please be in touch.

-It may take a few days, but I always aim to reply to each message, individually, by email – giving you your own space.
+It may take a while for me to respond – having become a mummy in September 2010 I am rather hands-full-of-bubbles these days!
+But I always do my very best to reply to each message, individually, by email – giving you your own space.

 Comments feed for this article